adfinis/ansible-roles/README.rst

-There is a vagrant box for each supported distribution. ``vagrant up`` will start all boxes one by one and will automatically provision those with ansible.
+There is a vagrant box for each supported distribution. ``vagrant up`` will start all boxes one by one and will automatically provision those with Ansible.
 To restart a provisioning task, you can use ``vagrant provision <distribution>``.